SalesforceCommerceCloud/commerce-sdk/README.md

-# commerce-sdk

-Salesforce Commerce Node.js SDK
+# Salesforce Commerce Node.js SDK

 [![CircleCI][circleci-image]][circleci-url]

 ## What is This

-A mono repo containing packages that generate the Salesforce Commerce SDK.
+A monorepo containing packages that generate the Salesforce Commerce SDK.
 Read more about the SDK [here](./packages/generator/README.md) and the tools in this toolkit in the [Packages](#packages) section.

 Visit the [Commerce Cloud Developer Center](https://developer.commercecloud.com/) to learn more about Salesforce Commerce.
 The developer center has API documentation, getting started guides, community forums, and more.

 ## Packages

+> **Note**: This repository formerly contained @commerce-apps/exchange-connector.
+That package has been deprecated, and its functionality has been moved to [@commerce-apps/raml-toolkit](https://npmjs.com/package/@commerce-apps/raml-toolkit).

 ### commerce-sdk